-Let's wind the geological clock back 300 million years or to see what Pangaea might have looked like.
+Let's wind the geological clock back 300 million years or so to see what Pangaea might have looked like.
 We get the word Pangaea from the Ancient Greek word “Pan”, meaning entire, or complete, and “Gaia,” another Greek word meaning Earth.

 This continent straddled the equator although most of it was in the southern hemisphere.
 It was surrounded by a single ocean named Panthalassa.
 Again, we’ve gone to the Ancient Greek for “Pan” and “Thalassa” meaning sea.

 The supercontinent covered about one third of the Earth’s surface.
 Its centre must have been arid as it was far from any sources of rainfall.
 However, the equatorial region must have been covered by lush vegetation.
 This is known because coal deposits in Europe and America were laid down when plants died and were compacted into the mineral.